Healthdirect Free Australian health advice you can count on.

 Key facts

-• Fever is common in children.
+• Fevers are common in children.

 What is a fever?

-Fevers are quite common in young children and are usually mild.
-Sometimes the causes of a fever will need urgent attention, but in most cases they can be managed at home.
+Sometimes the cause of a fever will need urgent medical attention.
+But in most cases, fevers can be managed at home.

 What symptoms are related to fever in children?

-Fever itself is rarely harmful.
 Your child may have a fever if:

-• their face is hot to the touch
+• their face is hot to touch

 • they look red or flushed